-Other expense improved \$581,000 from an expense of \$315,000 to income of \$266,000.
-The improvement was primarily a result of an \$894,000 reduction in restructuring expenses.
-The restructuring expense of \$1.3 million in 2009 related to the refinancing of Clearwater's senior debt facility, including make-whole penalties and fees, while the 2010 expenditures of \$366,000 relate to the failed refinancing of the convertible debentures due in 2010.
+Other expense improved \$1.9 million from \$3.0 million in the first half of 2009 to \$1.1 million in the same period of 2010.
+The improvement was primarily a result of a \$2.6 million reduction in restructuring expenses.
+The refinancing and restructuring expense of \$4.3 million in 2009 related to the refinancing of Clearwater's senior debt facility, including make-whole penalties and fees.
+In 2010, refinancing and restructuring expense includes \$1.1 million related to employee restructuring activities and \$670,000 relate to refinancing activities related to convertible debentures and ISK bonds due in 2010.